miguelribeiroesilva/nuxt-boilerplate/README.md

-# Nuxt Boilerplate
+# AI Nuxt Boilerplate

-A ready to use Nuxt 3 boilerplate
+A ready to use Nuxt 3 boilerplate with AI capabilities

 **Live Demo**: https://nuxt-boilerplate-main.vercel.app/